OliverGray03/MS1-TheGymWarehouse/README.md

 ## Credits
 # Media

-The hero image was originally obtained from Luis Vidal on unsplash.com The About us image was originally obtained from Victor Freitas on upsplash.com The Marc Jensen image was originally obtained from Anastase Maragos on unsplash.com The Antoni Boyd image was originally obtained from Luemen rutkowski on upsplash.com The Connie Waters image was originally obtained from on upsplash.com
+- The hero image was originally obtained from [Luis Vidal on unsplash.com](https://unsplash.com/photos/FodEsaNZs48)
+- The About us image was originally obtained from [Victor Freitas on upsplash.com](https://unsplash.com/photos/KkYWWpurqbE)
+- The Marc Jensen image was originally obtained from [Anastase Maragos on unsplash.com](https://unsplash.com/photos/7P5AOnw6cWQ)
+- The Antoni Boyd image was originally obtained from [Luemen rutkowski on upsplash.com](https://unsplash.com/photos/to5OvWiyOUs)
+- The Connie Waters image was originally obtained from [Sushil Ghimire on upsplash.com](https://unsplash.com/photos/eFx1KZhaSvo)

 # Code